hyperledger-labs/fabric-smart-client/docs/core-fabric.md

         # path to peer org's ca cert if tls is enabled
         tlsRootCertFile: /path/to/peerorg/ca.crt
         serverNameOverride:
+        # it is possible to customize per peer the TLS behaviour, by using the following attributes
+        tlsClientSideAuth: true
+        tlsDisabled: true
+        tlsEnabled: false

   # List of channels and deployed chaincode
     channels:
       - name: mychannel
         # whether this is the default channel or not